 “It is alright.
 Our family will bear the sin.”

-Lima means five in Indonesia.
-The movie reminds us of the five principles that Indonesia have; the principles that make us Indonesia.
+” Lima means five in Indonesian.
+The movie reminds us of the five principles of Indonesia; the principles that make us Indonesia. ”

 On that week, one happening movie ‘Jurrasic World’ started showing as well.
 Instead of seeing the dinosaurs and human running on the screen saving the extinct creatures, I was sitting in a cinema with over than two hundred people watching ‘LIMA’, a local movie production that tries to bring up the values of Pancasila in a way that I think it’s more relevant to today’s modern society.
 I mean, who doesn’t know about Pancasila?
 We have heard it hundreds or maybe thousands of times to the stage we might only memorize but we don’t live up the values anymore as we were taught since young.